 Olaplex hair products caused baldness and blisters, lawsuit alleges

+On Wednesday, the company posted the outcomes of third-party lab tests the company says demonstrate that its products "do not cause hair loss or hair breakage."

+Olaplex hair products went through human repeat insult patch tests (HRIPT), a standard evaluation for personal care products that tests for irritation and sensitization.
+If a product passes the test, that means it did not cause sensitivity in or inflame the skin or hair follicle, which is what causes hair loss.
+All Olaplex products passed the test, according to the published results.

-A group of roughly 30 consumers is suing popular hair care brand Olaplex, alleging that its products damaged their hair and scalps while leaving them with bald spots and other injuries.
+The data release comes after a group of roughly 30 consumers sued the hair care brand alleging that its products damaged their hair and scalps and left them with bald spots.

 Olaplex Holdings markets its celebrity-endorsed products as a remedy for dry or damaged hair, claiming its formulas safely "restore damaged and compromised hair" and protect against breakage.